After You've Gone (True Detective): 2012

-At a bar, Cohle (Matthew McConaughey) tells Hart (Woody Harrelson) that he found evidence that links the murders at Lake Charles to Dora Lange's murder through a cult.
+At a bar, Rust (Matthew McConaughey) tells Marty (Woody Harrelson) that he found evidence that links the murders at Lake Charles to Dora Lange's murder through a cult.
 He also discovered that it could link to further disappearances of dozens of women and children in the coast of Louisiana.
-Hart refuses to participate, until Cohle pressures him, stating that he is in "debt" with him for killing Ledoux in 1995 before he could confess anything.
+Marty refuses to participate, until Rust pressures him, stating that he is in "debt" with him for killing Ledoux in 1995 before he could confess anything.

-Cohle takes Hart to his storage unit, which is filled with evidence he has kept for years.
-Cohle found out an immense amount of disappearances that were related to Tuttle's schools.
-One of these schools was the one that Marie Fontenot attended before closing after accusations of child molestation.
+Rust takes the still-distrustful Marty to his storage unit, which is filled with evidence he has kept for years.
+Rust found out an immense amount of disappearances related to Tuttle's schools, one of which was the one that Marie Fontenot attended before closing after accusations of child molestation.
 The school re-opened a few years later, now called Light of the Way Academy, which was attended by Rianne Olivier.
-In 2010, he contacted one of the alumns, Toby Boelert, who is now a prostitute.
+In 2010, he contacted an alumnus, Toby Boelert, who is now a prostitute.
 Toby explained that people in animal masks often took pictures of them and abused some of the children, and Marie was the only one to actually speak about it before her disappearance.
-He further identifies one of the people as the man with scars in his face.
+He further identifies one of the people as the man with scars on his face.

-Cohle asks Hart to help him, explaining that he found a Mardi Gras tradition that involves animal mask and deer antlers, which is also the area where the Tuttles originate from.
-He further reveals that he broke into Tuttle's house at Baton Rouge, where he retrieved photos that depicted children in the forest wearing antlers and also found a videotape where people in costumes and masks ritualistically rape and murder Marie Fontenot.
-Hart is disturbed by its content and agrees to help him, without telling authorities as Cohle fears they may be involved with Tuttle.
-He just asks if he was involved in Tuttle's death, which Cohle denies, deducing that a member of the cult may have killed him after the videotape went missing.
+Rust asks Marty to help him, explaining that many disappearances were related to obscure ritual offshoots of well-known New Orleans folklore involving animal mask and deer antlers, spread along the same area where the Tuttles originate from.
+He also speculates that one of the reasons why so many disappearances were unreported was their concomitance to these Mardi Gras traditions as well as Hurricane Katrina.
+He further reveals that he broke into Tuttle's houses in Baton Rouge and Shreveport.
+He speculates only the latter was reported because of what he retrieved in Baton Rouge: disturbing photos, including some that depict children in the forest wearing antlers, and a videotape where people in costumes and masks ritualistically rape and murder Marie Fontenot.
+Marty is horrified by its content and agrees to help him, without telling authorities as Rust fears they may be involved with Tuttle.
+He just asks if he was involved in Tuttle's death, which Rust denies, deducing that a member of the cult may have killed him after the videotape went missing.